7 clever ways to get out of a timeshare

 Wrapping Up - 7 Ways to Get out of a Timeshare

-If you find yourself stuck with an unwanted timeshare, there's no need to panic.
+The bottom line is that if you find yourself stuck with an unwanted timeshare, there's no need to panic.
 There are many good options to sell or at least give it away.
 In summary, here are 7 ways to get out of a timeshare:

 - See if you can cancel your contract